xiix0/scam/README.md

-You will be the victim of a bizarre joke.
+You are the only person to ever get this message.